 \section{Abstract}

 Spatiotemporal traffic data imputation is of great significance in intelligent transportation systems and data-driven decision-making processes.
-To make an accurate reconstruction from partially observed traffic data, we assert the importance of characterizing both global and local trends in traffic time series.
-In the literature, substantial prior works have demonstrated the effectiveness of utilizing low-rankness property of traffic data by matrix/tensor completion models.
-In this study, we first introduce a Laplacian kernel to temporal regularization for characterizing local trends in traffic time series, which can be formulated in the form of circular convolution.
-Then, we develop a low-rank Laplacian convolutional representation (LCR) model by putting the nuclear norm of a circulant matrix and the Laplacian temporal regularization together, which is proved to meet a unified framework that takes a fast Fourier transform (FFT) solution in a relatively low time complexity.
-Through extensive experiments on some traffic datasets, we demonstrate the superiority of LCR for imputing traffic time series of various time series behaviors (e.g., data noises and strong/weak periodicity).
-The proposed LCR model is an efficient and effective solution to large-scale traffic data imputation over the existing baseline models.
-Despite the LCR's application to time series data, the key modeling idea lies in bridging the low-rank models and the Laplacian regularization through FFT, which is also applicable to image inpainting.
+To perform efficient learning and accurate reconstruction from partially observed traffic data, we assert the importance of characterizing both global and local trends in time series.
+In the literature, substantial works have demonstrated the effectiveness of utilizing the low-rank property of traffic data by matrix/tensor completion models.
+In this study, we first introduce a Laplacian kernel to temporal regularization for characterizing local trends in traffic time series, which can be formulated as a circular convolution.
+Then, we develop a low-rank Laplacian convolutional representation (LCR) model by putting the circulant matrix nuclear norm and the Laplacian kernelized temporal regularization together, which is proved to meet a unified framework that has a fast Fourier transform (FFT) solution in log-linear time complexity.
+Through extensive experiments on several traffic datasets, we demonstrate the superiority of LCR over several baseline models for imputing traffic time series of various time series behaviors (e.g., data noises and strong/weak periodicity) and reconstructing sparse speed fields of vehicular traffic flow.
+The proposed LCR model is also an efficient solution to large-scale traffic data imputation over the existing imputation models.